oneeve8/kobble-data/content/tutorialnarrative3.md

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it

 Under the Home icon, you can create a Channel group.
 This may come in handy if you are the type of person who likes to collect a lot of information for different reasons.
-For example, you can use this to separate your personal informa
+For example, you can use this to separate your personal information from your work information.
+That way you can view only your work information while at work and your personal

 If you’ve watched some of our introductory videos,